Divine (performer): Early life

+Career

 John Waters and first film roles: 1966–1968

 Milstead developed a large coterie of friends, among them David Lochary, who became an actor and costar in several of Divine's later films.
 In the mid-1960s, Milstead befriended John Waters through their mutual friend Carol Wernig; Waters and Milstead were the same age and from the same neighborhood, and both embraced Baltimore's countercultural and underground elements.
 Along with friends like Waters and Lochary, Milstead began hanging out at a beatnik bar in downtown Baltimore named Martick's, where they associated with hippies and smoked marijuana, bonding into what Waters described as "a family of sorts."
 Waters gave his friends new nicknames, and it was he who first called Milstead "Divine".
 Waters later remarked that he had borrowed the name from a character in Jean Genet's novel Our Lady of the Flowers (1943), a controversial book about homosexuals living on the margins of Parisian society, which Waters – himself a homosexual – was reading at the time.
 Waters also introduced Divine as "the most beautiful woman in the world, almost," a description widely repeated in ensuing years.

 Divine.
 That's my name.
 It's the name John [Waters] gave me.
 I like it.
 That's what everybody calls me now, even my close friends.
 Not many of them call me Glenn at all anymore, which I don't mind.
 They can call me whatever they want.
 They call me fatso, and they call me asshole, and I don't care.
 You always change your name when you're in the show business.
 Divine has stuck as my name.
 Did you ever look it up in the dictionary?
 I won't even go into it.
 It's unbelievable.